Dlacreme/ngx-international-phone-number2/README.md

 # ngx-international-phone-number2
 A simple international telephone number input.
 Allows you to create a phone number field with country dropdown.

 This is re-re-written version (with enhancements and bug fixes) of [ngx-international-phone-number](https://github.com/nikhiln/ngx-international-phone-number) by [nikhiln](https://github.com/nikhiln), which was a re-written version of [ng4-intl-phone](https://github.com/kondi0/ng4-intl-phone/).
 So credit should go to [nikhiln](https://github.com/nikhiln) and [kondi0](https://github.com/kondi0).

+**This includes 2 new attributes: 'onchange' and 'format'**

 ## Enhancements